braidn/Knowledge-Repo/ReadingList.md

 1. Seven DB in Seven Weeks
 1. Rails Recipies
 1. Rails View
+1. Exploring Everyday Things with R and Ruby
 1. Practical OO Design in Ruby

 ### On Hold